Martin Iselt, Creative Director at CBA Paris, shares his perspective on the growing importance of sonic branding.

-We are living at a time where technology is advancing much quicker than brands and designers can keep up with.
+We are living at a time where technology is advancing much more quickly than brands and designers can keep up with.
 For the first time ever, brands are being forced to react to technological developments, rather than lead or develop in tandem with them.
 This is because the latest technology is challenging the very notion that brands are primarily visual entities.
 Instead, we’re being steered towards an exciting yet unchartered territory: invisible brands.

 If you start at design school today you learn a visual way of communicating: logos, identities, photography, color schemes, typography.
 In the past, we would use these visual means to push brands forward: new visual concepts, changing logos and showing the future in a visual way, like the daring 2012 London Olympics logo did.
 But technology is now taking us beyond visual brands.
 For example, brand loyalty is now influenced far more by the experience a brand provides, rather than how it looks.
 Take Uber for example.
 Meanwhile, the success of Amazon’s Alexa and Apple's Siri have opened up the world of a purely audio branded experience - which presents some exciting opportunities, as well as daunting challenges, for brands.

-If you ask Alexa to buy you some water, Alexa will probably get you the brand that Amazon have the best deal with, unless you specify exactly what brand you want.
-Similarly, with the development of fully automated homes becoming a reality, consumers will have to be pretty brand loyal to ensure that your digital assistant orders a particular brand of product or choses a particular service provider.
+If you ask Alexa to buy you some water, Alexa will probably get you the brand that Amazon has the best deal with, unless you specify exactly what brand you want.
+Similarly, with the development of fully automated homes becoming a reality, consumers will have to be pretty brand loyal to ensure that your digital assistant orders a particular brand of product or chooses a particular service provider.
 In this kind of audio consumer world, how a brand sounds and how it exists and communicates in an audio environment is far more important than how it looks, and it’s through audio that brands can continue to connect to consumers as technology shifts.
-A complex sonic identity will get more and more important as we can talk to brands, have branded music banks and, as the navigation system screens in our cars get smaller and smaller, why not have jingles for a coffeeshop or gas station along your route?
+A complex sonic identity will get more and more important as we can talk to brands, have branded music banks, and as the navigation system screens in our cars get smaller and smaller, why not have jingles for a coffeeshop or gas station along your route?

 Stubb’s BBQ sauce is a fun example of a brand dipping their toe in the world of invisible branding.
 They’ve developed the Alexa skill ‘Ask Stubb’.
 Once downloaded, consumers can ask Alexa for recipes from the founder, listen to his favorite tunes, get cooking tips and tricks, and importantly order more sauce at any time.
 It doesn’t take a branding genius to realize the advantage that this gives Stubb’s over competitors who don’t have an audio presence.